semagarcia/rxjs-entendiendo-la-reactividad-en-js/README.md

 - Component one and three: they are simple and plain objects which are subscribed to user's auth state.
 - Component two: this component is also subscribed to the user's auth state, but after this initial step (subscription), it will be unsuscribed to show how this component won't listen changes anymore.
 - Core auth service: service to log in or log out (mocked) and expose a method to subscribe to this changes.

+# Disclaimer
+Some of this example are focused in show how some concept or topic works.
+Please, don't follow the examples line by line.
+For instance, in the Angular example, there is no unsubscribe action, what it could introduce a memory leak, but exemplifies how subscription/unsubscribe works.